gradle/gradle/design-docs/gradle-3.0.md

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.

+- Allow Java 6 to be used for findbugs execution?
 - Update project target versions
 - Remove customisations for IDEA project generation.
 - Remove Java 7 checks, eg from continuous build.